auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 ---

+# The Drive of Intelligent Agents and Subjective Meaning

 So far much of this explanation is objective.
 For many this will not help our personal woes or provide direction.
 We expect the meaning of life to tell us what we _should_ be doing.
 First we will attempt to explain why we are currently doing what we are doing.

 I found the work of Juergen Schmidhuber incredible.
 In his paper, [Driven by Compression Progress: A Simple Principle Explains Essential Aspects of Subjective Beauty, Novelty, Surprise, Interestingness, Attention, Curiosity, Creativity, Art, Science, Music, Jokes](https://arxiv.org/abs/0812.4360), Schmidhuber gives an algorithmic framework of the drive of all intelligent creatures.